Jack Whicher: Later years

+From August to October 1862 he and Superintendent Walker of A Division were in Warsaw at the request of the Russian Empire. and by May the following year he had temporarily retired from the Met due to ill-health.
+This became permanent on 18 March 1864, with the official reason for his early departure given as "congestion of the brain".
+The 1871 census records him as an "assistant superintendent of police", erroneously omitting the word "retired".

 Following the death of his first wife, Whicher married Charlotte Piper (1812–1883) in 1866 at St Margaret's, Westminster.
-He was involved in the Tichborne case, when he discovered that the Claimant Arthur Orton had immediately visited his family in Wapping on his return to London in 1866."The Tichborne Trial" – The Nelson Examiner and New Zealand Chronicle, Rōrahi XXXII, Putanga 96, 21 Hereturikōkā 1873, Page 3 National Library of New Zealand Archive] The 1871 census records Whicher as an assistant superintendent of police, living in London.
+He had become a private detective by early 1867 and in that role was involved in the Tichborne case, discovering that the Claimant Arthur Orton had immediately visited his family in Wapping on his return to London in 1866.
 In the 1881 census he is listed as a retired police officer.

 He died in 1881 at home at 2 Cumberland Villas, Lavender Hill, London and was buried in Camberwell Old Cemetery.
 In his will he left £1,569 2s 6d (equivalent to £180,000 in 2019 prices); among his executors was Chief Superintendent Adolphus Williamson.